- Press »

 About InterHarmony in Acqui Terme

-Drawn to Acqui Terme because of its rich history, lively location, and cultural predilection, InterHarmony is excited to announce its new Italian location for the summer of 2017: Acqui Terme, Province of Alessandria, Piedmont, Italy.
-Pianos fill every corner and the sounds can be heard from the concert hall in Basilica di San Pietro, the Paleologi Castle, the concert hall in Hotel La Meridiana, and from the town's schools.
+Drawn to Acqui Terme because of its rich history, lively location, and cultural predilection, InterHarmony is excited to announce the 6th Anniversary in Acqui Terme, Province of Alessandria, Piedmont, Italy.
+Pianos fill every corner and the sounds can be heard from the concert hall in Chiesa dell'Addolorata, Chiesa Santo Spirito, the Paleologi Castle, the concert hall in Hotel La Meridiana, and from the town's schools.
 The Piedmont region is famed for its sumptuous, French-inspired, Italian cuisine and award-wining red wine vinyards.
 Participants will stay in Hotel Meridiana, Hotel Ariston, and Hotel Rondó.
-Exciting festival excursions will be to Milan and Turin.
+Exciting festival excursions will be to the Italian Riviera, exploring towns from Savona to Finale Ligure, and Turin.

-Welcome from Mayor Enrico Bertero and Counciller of Tourism Mirko Pizzorni
+Welcome from Mayor Danilo Rapetti and Minister of Tourism Michele Gallizzi

 For InterHarmony at Acqui Terme